avishek-sen-gupta/cobol-rekt/README.md

 The interpreter can run in two modes:

 - **No-Operation mode:** In this mode, none of the processing statements like MOVE, ADD, etc. are actually executed, but control flow is still respected.
+This mode is useful in many contexts where the actual change in variables isn't as important as knowing / logging the action that is taking place.
+This is a good default starting point for ingesting runtime execution paths into a graph.
 Decisions which affect control flow are evaluated based on the kind of evaluation strategy specified, so the full expression evaluation strategy will not be effective.
 More specific strategies can be written, or interactive resolution through the console can be used.
 - **Full evaluation mode (Experimental):** In this mode, expressions are actually evaluated to their final results, and is the closest to actual execution of the program including storing variable state.
 Note that this is a work in progress, since every nook and cranny of the Cobol standard is not supported yet.

 ## Current Capabilities of the Interpreter